 Virginia Portz believes in zealously and virtuously defending the rights and interests of her clients and fuses her naturally competitive and strong-willed mentality with the integrity and beliefs she values in the practice of law.
 It is this unique combination of qualities and her compassionate nature that drive her need and desire to win for her clients.
 Away from the office, Mrs. Portz enjoys personal time with her family and friends, bike riding, exercising and playing with her two dogs.
 She believes that an even balance between her work and personal life enhances her ability to be the best for her clients.

 Emily is licensed in Texas and Maryland and is temporarily residing in England.
-Thanks to technology, Emily can work from any location and was able to accept this opportunity to reside in England for a time period.
+Thanks to technology, Emily can work from any location and was able to accept this opportunity to reside in England.